 |Decision Points focus on key medical care decisions that are important to many health problems.|

 |Irritable Bowel Syndrome: Should I Have Tests for IBS Symptoms?|

 |Actionsets are designed to help people take an active role in managing a health condition.|

 |Irritable Bowel Syndrome: Controlling Symptoms With Diet|

-- Eating (though no particular foods have been associated with IBS).
+- Eating (though no particular foods have been linked with IBS).

-- Stress and psychological issues, including anxiety and depression.
+- Stress and psychological issues, such as anxiety and depression.

 - Hormonal changes, such as during the menstrual cycle.

 - An infection in the digestive tract, such as salmonella.